ArmandPhilippot/dig-dir/README.md

 #### Type

-- `"file"` will only return files (in each subdirectory if recursive is set),
+- `"file"` will only return files (including the ones in each subdirectory),
-- `"directory"` will only return directories (in each subdirectory if recursive is set),
+- `"directory"` will only return directories (including the ones in each subdirectory),
 - `undefined` will return every files and directories encountered.

 Example: